 Meet joined the Tepper School of Business in 2018, an Undergraduate Business Administration student, double majoring in Statistics, with a minor in Psychology, from Edison, New Jersey.
 When Meet is not studying, he spends his time playing basketball, hiking, or hanging out with his friends.
-He is also a member of Alpha Kappa Psi Business Fraternity, Fresh Check Day, 180 Degrees Consulting, and plays IM basketball.
-He will be joining the hedge fund, Bridgewater Associates, this upcoming summer as an Investment Associate Intern.
+He is also a member of Fresh Check Day, 180 Degrees Consulting, and plays IM basketball.
+He will be joining the hedge fund, Bridgewater Associates, upon graduation as a Trading Associate.

 A letter to Kobe Bryant written by a young basketball fan.